 The main difference, of course, is one of jurisdiction.
 When you are on the receiving end of a search warrant issued by a federal judge, you need an attorney with experience defending against federal criminal charges.
-The most common type of federal criminal cases involves violations of immigration law: illegal entry, illegal re-entry, smuggling immigrants, or visa fraud.
-The second most common federal criminal prosecutions involve drug trafficking – the manufacture, sale, transportation or possession of illegal drugs, mainly fentanyl, methamphetamine and cocaine.
+The most common type of federal criminal case involves violations of immigration law: illegal entry, illegal re-entry, smuggling immigrants, or visa fraud.
+The second most common federal criminal prosecutions involve drug trafficking – the manufacture, sale, transportation or possession of illegal drugs, mainly fentanyl, methamphetamine, and cocaine.

 Challenging the legality of search warrants is often crucial to a successful defense against federal drug and immigration charges.
 Prosecutors must be able to prove that any evidence against you was collected in a legal manner.
 An attorney who knows the Federal Rules of Criminal Procedure may be able to challenge a federal search warrant for any number of technical defects.
-If a search warrant is found to be defective, evidence against you may be suppressed under the Exclusionary Rule.
+If a federal search warrant is found to be defective, the evidence against you may be suppressed under the Exclusionary Rule.